Skip to content

 Moving on to the “yang,” vulnerability management lives on the other side of the coin.
 To know what needs patching, you have to know which vulnerabilities are floating around out there.
 You make those discoveries through vulnerability management.

-Vulnerability management includes five main steps, beginning with inventorying your assets.
+The vulnerability management process includes five main steps, beginning with inventorying your assets.
 Then, you assess, prioritize, remediate, and monitor the vulnerabilities you discover.
 Note that vulnerability management is not a fun manual experience.
 We recommend implementing a vulnerability management solution to automate some of the processes.

 1. Inventory